Visiting Aeroe in Winter

 There is some misinformation online, with booking platforms claiming that places are closed, when that is not correct.
 It is just that many local places do not advertise on the major booking websites.

 We at DIW are right here, and in collaboration with the Ærø Turist board we will keep this page updated on a weekly basis so that you can know the latest winter developments.
 We will make sure you will be in the know about the delightful places to stay, eat and shop in and around Ærøskøbing.
 For general information about the island, check out Visit Ærø.
-And If you need to meet a human, you are welcome to pop by our office on the Town Square at the old Merchants House on Mondays between 12:00 - 15:00.
+And If you need to meet a human, you are welcome to pop by our office on the Town Square at the old Merchants House between 12:00 - 15:00.

 Places to Stay in Ærøskøbing – these places to stay are all good, and are within walking distance of the ferry, the registry office, the Old Merchants House and the restaurants.
-These are open during December and January and we suggest you contact places directly, or email the tourist office.
+These are open during January and we suggest you contact places directly, or email the tourist office.
 There’s an overview on the tourist office website at Visit Ærø.

 • KEFS– A cosy B&B with comfortable rooms and a nice café.
-Some rooms have shared bathrooms. €
+Some rooms have shared bathrooms. €.
+Open all year.

 • Torvet 3 - Helle’s comfortable apartment suite.
 Right on the town square.
-Book through Airbnb €
+Book through Airbnb €.
+Open In February.

 • Ellys house – A cute little self-catering historic house for two people.
 Right in the town centre and close to the bakeries.
-It will make you feel like a local ;-) available through info@danishislandweddings.com
+Book through info@danishislandweddings.com €.
+Available all year.

 • Kjøbing Manor – Self catering rooms in a beautiful old building right on the town square, Including a separate little house.
 Houses 14 - 16 adults comfortably.
-Very central. €€
+Very central. €€.
+Available all year.

 • Kjøbinghus – An incredible old house and a unique opportunity to stay in a piece of Ærø’s history.
+Great location close to the square.
 For 2 persons only.
 Self catering.
-Contact direct on kjobinghus@outlook.dk. €€
+But they are up for doing extra service for wedding couples.
+Contact direct on kjobinghus@outlook.dk. €€.
+Available all year.

 • Ærøhus Hotel – Traditional & cosy hotel & restaurant, centrally located.
-Great for larger groups. €€
+Great for larger groups. €€ Open for B&B but restaurant closed until 1st March.

 • The Monica – exceptionally stylish, and you can also rent the whole house.
-It is expensive but fabulous. €€€€
+It is expensive but fabulous. €€€€.
+Available all year.

 • Pension Vestergade 44 - A magnificent large town house with 11 rooms.
 In winter it operates as a whole house rental only, self catering is possible.
-Fabulous for wedding parties €€€
+Fabulous for wedding parties €€€.
+Available all year.

 There is also some cheaper accommodation out of town - but you need a car, or use our free buses